 Here’s the truth: the first date is easy.

 It’s easy because the bar for a first date is lower than normal.
-The other person hasn’t had the chance to learn much about you; for all they know, you could be a nutcase, and as long as you’re mostly normal, the rest of the first date itself is a breeze.
+When you start dating, the other person hasn’t had the chance to learn much about you.
+For all they know, you could be a nutcase, and as long as you’re mostly normal, the rest of the first date itself is a breeze.

 On the second date, now that they know you’re not going to murder them (if you are, good job playing it cool), their focus is going to shift to the larger question: